jeffwecan/hvac/docs/usage/auth_methods/ldap.rst

 ====

 .. note::
     Every method under the :py:attr:`Client class's ldap attribute<hvac.v1.Client.ldap>` includes a `mount_point` parameter that can be used to address the LDAP auth method under a custom mount path.
-E.g., If enabling the LDAP auth method using Vault's CLI commands via `vault auth enable -path=my-ldap ldap`", the `mount_point` parameter in :py:meth:`hvac.api.auth.Ldap` methods would be set to "my-ldap".
+E.g., If enabling the LDAP auth method using Vault's CLI commands via `vault auth enable -path=my-ldap ldap`", the `mount_point` parameter in :py:meth:`hvac.api.auth_methods.Ldap` methods would be set to "my-ldap".

 Enabling the LDAP Auth Method
 -----------------------------